hazaarlabs/hazaar-mvc/README.md

 $ composer create-project hazaarlabs/example path/to/install
 ```

 That's it.
-You should now have the example application and Hazaar MVC downloaded and ready
+You should now have the example application and Hazaar downloaded and ready
 to go.
 Now all you need to do is set up your web server and you're good to go.

 You can now have a read of our [Online Documentation](https://scroly.io/hazaarmvc) for tips